 - If you suspect one application is locking your system, you can try to stop it.
-To do this, press <Ctrl>+<Alt>+< Delete> once, select the application that is locking your system, and then click End Task. - If the above method does not work or you do not know which application is locking your system, restart the computer.
-On the Windows[®] taskbar, click the Start button, click Shut Down, and then select Shut Down in the list and click OK. - □ If the above method does not work, press the power button and hold it for at least four seconds.
-This turns off the power. - □ If your computer locks up while playing a CD-ROM, stop the CD-ROM, and shutdown the computer by pressing <Ctrl>+<Alt>+<Delete>, and then click Shut Down.
+To do this, press <Ctrl>+<Alt>+<Delete> once, select the application that is locking your system, and then click End Task. - If the above method does not work or you do not know which application is locking your system, restart the computer.
+On the Windows® taskbar, click the Start button, click Shut Down, and then select Shut Down in the list and click OK. - □ If the above method does not work, press the power button and hold it for at least four seconds.
+This turns off the power. - □ If your computer locks up while playing a CD or DVD-ROM, stop the CD or DVD-ROM, shut down the computer by pressing <Ctrl>+<Alt>+<Delete>, and then click Shut Down.